Social Security

 How do I contact the Social Security Administration (SSA)?

 The SSA makes much information available online and many services, including application for benefits, can be made using the internet.
-If you are looking for information, providing eligigiblity information, or making an application for benefits, make sure you are going to the official SSA website, not a look-alike website.
+If you are looking for information, providing eligibility information, or making an application for benefits, make sure you are going to the official SSA website, not a look-alike website.
 Links to the official SSA website look like this: https://www.ssa.gov/ or https://secure.ssa.gov/.
 If you are unsure about an email, text, or website link you receive about your Social Security account or benefits, call before you click.
-The SSA provides additional information about protecting your identity and information here
+The SSA provides additional information about protecting your identity and information here.

 If you cannot use or do not have access to the internet or need to speak to someone at SSA, you can call the SSA 24 hours a day, 7 days a week at 1-800-772-1213 or for TTY users at 1-800-325-0778 for automated information.
 Representatives are available Monday-Friday from 8AM-7PM (eastern).
 SSA also provides free interpreter services for those who request it.